7596ff/website/content/resume.md

 +++

 ### Personal Attriubtes
-* Champion of he Fidelity Investments High School Technology Design Challenge
+* Champion of the Fidelity Investments High School Technology Design Challenge
   * Member of a team of AOIT Students
   * Developed a presentation for a Fidelity Product
 * Write and maintain chat bots for Discord